 Recommending a great author is easy.
 Recommending a lesser known or overlooked classic in that same author's repertoire, on the other hand, considerably less so.

-So, as it's Mark Twain's birthday, throwing caution to the literary wind, we've attempted to disinter the works by celebrated figures that just don't get the acclaim they so richly deserve, kicking things off with the man himself.
+So, throwing caution to the literary wind, we've attempted to disinter the works by celebrated figures that just don't get the acclaim they so richly deserve.
+Take note.

 Pudd'nhead Wilson - Mark Twain